-As stated in Chapter 1, aid recipients may receive the equivalent of 5 full-time years of maximum usage (15 Quarters of Eligibility, or the equivalent).
+As stated in Chapter 1, Washington College Grant recipients may receive the equivalent of 5 full-time years of maximum usage (15 Quarters of Eligibility, or the equivalent).
+College Bound Scholarship recipients may receive the equivalent of 4 full -time years of maximum usage (12 quarters of eligibility or the equivalent.)